Władysław Franciszek Jabłonowski

-Władysław Franciszek Jabłonowski (25 October 1769 - 29 September 1802) was a Polish military officer who served in the French Revolutionary Army during the Napoleonic Wars.
+Brigadier-General Władysław Franciszek Jabłonowski (25 October 1769 – 29 September 1802) was a mixed black-Polish military officer who served in the French Revolutionary Wars.
 He is the first known Polish general of African descent.

-After joining the French army, he died of yellow fever in 1802 in Saint-Domingue, after being sent there as part of the Saint-Domingue expedition, which saw Polish troops fighting alongside the French to restore slavery in the colony.
-After the French and Polish suffered heavily from yellow fever, they withdrew their surviving forces from Saint-Domingue.
+After joining the French army, he died of yellow fever in Saint-Domingue in 1802, having been sent there as part of the Saint-Domingue expedition, which saw Polish troops fighting alongside the French to restore slavery in the colony.

+After the French and Polish suffered heavy losses from yellow fever and the unfamiliar asymmetrical warfare of their enemies, they withdrew their surviving forces from Saint-Domingue, with some Polish soldiers defecting to the Haitian revolutionaries.